System Administration

 Phishing Club - SSO - Azure app client and tenant id

-Proceed to create authentication credentials by clicking Add a certificate or secret to generate the secure authentication token required for API communication between systems.
+Create authentication credentials by clicking Add a certificate or secret to generate the authentication token required for API communication between systems.

 Phishing Club - SSO - Azure app registration